TX-One/IRMISMI/INSTALLATION.md

 An active internet connection (for package installations).

-Installation Steps
+## 📌Installation Steps

-1. Update and Install Dependencies
+#1.
+Update and Install Dependencies

 Open Termux and run the following commands: